Jackson Hole Airport: History

-The original Frontier Airlines (1950-1986) was the first carrier to serve Jackson Hole, which began in 1959 with routes to Denver, Salt Lake City, and Billings using Douglas DC-3s, Convair 340s, and the Convair-580.
-This was later upgraded to the Boeing 737-200 series aircraft shortly before shutting down in 1986 due to the Airline Deregulation Act.
+The original Frontier Airlines was the first carrier to serve Jackson Hole, starting in 1959 with routes to Denver, Salt Lake City, and Billings using Douglas DC-3s, and later the Convair 340 and 580.
+This was eventually upgraded to the Boeing 737-200 series aircraft shortly before the airline shut down in 1986 following the Airline Deregulation Act.
 Other than some commuter airlines that briefly served the airport, Frontier had the only service until Western Airlines began flights to Salt Lake City in 1983 using Boeing 737-200s.
-Since then the airport really took off and has also seen service by Continental Airlines, Northwest Airlines, Horizon Air, Big Sky Airlines, and Southwest Airlines in the past as well as many other commuter carriers.
+Since that time, the airport has also seen service from Continental Airlines, Northwest Airlines, Horizon Air, Big Sky Airlines, and Southwest Airlines in the past as well as many other commuter carriers.